 Black Box Analytics and Ethical Decision Making

-Using an experiment with participants having management experience, we examine sales target setting decisions using an analytics-based forecasting system in a situation involving an ethical dilemma.
-Specifically, participants have private information that the forecast significantly underestimates likely sales, making the suggested target easily achievable.
-We explore the extent to which participants act unethically by not adjusting the sales target upwards.
-We employ a 2x2 between-subjects design, manipulating forecasting system transparency (opaque vs transparent) and accountability both as a measured continuous variable and with the use of a prompt either before (pre-prompt) or after (post-prompt) the adjustment decision.
-We find that participants make less ethical decisions when the system is opaque and more ethical decisions when they feel greater accountability.
-The effect of accountability is greatest when the system is opaque.
-We also examine reasons provided for less ethical decisions and find that the least ethical participants use more rationalizations than those whose decisions are not as unethical.
-Our results suggest that organizations should endeavor to make data analytics systems transparent to decision making users.
-However, when they cannot, they should ensure that decision makers feel accountable for their decisions; for example, with a prompt or decision aid.
+Using an experiment with participants having management experience, we examine sales forecast decisions when using an opaque versus transparent data analytics system.
+Participants have private information suggesting that the forecast significantly underestimates sales, making the forecast – and their bonus – easily achievable unless adjusted.
+We explore the extent to which participants act less ethically by not adjusting the sales forecast upwards.
+We employ a 2 x 2 between-subjects design, manipulating the description of the forecasting system as opaque or transparent, and measuring feelings of responsibility in the presence (absence) of a prompt before making the adjustment decision.
+We find that participants make less ethical decisions when the system is opaque than when it is transparent, but feelings of responsibility overcome this problem.
+We also find that the least ethical participants use both more rationalizations and more self-interested reasons than those whose decisions are not as unethical, supporting the use of both economic and psychology theory when studying ethical decision-making.
+Our results suggest that organizations should attempt to make data analytics systems more transparent to decision-making users.
+However, when they cannot, they should ensure that decision-makers feel responsible for their decisions; for example, with a prompt or decision aid.

-Keywords: ethical decision making, IT, machine learning, moral disengagement theory, heuristic and systematic thinking
+Keywords: ethical decision making, IT, machine learning, moral disengagement theory, accountability

 JEL Classification: M41